-The late Brevard County Commissioner, Joe Wickham, as a young man helped survey the route along the ocean through the rattlesnake infested palmettos.
+The late Brevard County Commissioner, Joe Wickham, as a young man helped his father survey the route along the ocean through the rattlesnake infested palmettos.

 World War Two hastened the growth of Cocoa Beach when the Naval Air Station Banana River was built south of town.
 It generated a need for housing and support businesses.